-This report provides a guide on the development and presentation of model-based small area estimates of the prevalence of substance use and mental disorders in substate regions based on data from the combined 2008-2010 National Surveys on Drug Use and Health (NSDUHs).
+This report provides an overview and summary of the methodology used to produce model-based small area estimates of the prevalence of substance use and mental disorders in substate regions based on data from the combined 2008-2010 National Surveys on Drug Use and Health (NSDUHs).
 The estimates along with this report and other related information are available at http://www.samhsa.gov/data/NSDUH/substate2k10/toc.aspx.
 An annual survey of the civilian, noninstitutionalized population aged 12 or older, NSDUH is sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 It collects information from persons residing in households, noninstitutionalized group quarters (e.g., shelters, rooming houses, dormitories), and civilians living on military bases.
 In 2008-2010, NSDUH collected data from 203,739 respondents aged 12 or older and was designed to obtain representative samples from the 50 States and the District of Columbia.
 The survey is planned and managed by SAMHSA's Center of Behavioral Health Statistics and Quality (CBHSQ).
 Data collection and analysis were conducted under contract with RTI International.1

 Estimates were generated for 383 substate regions representing collectively the 50 States and the District of Columbia (hereafter referred to as States).
 These regions were defined by officials from each State and were typically based on the substance abuse treatment planning regions specified by the States in their applications for the Substance Abuse Prevention and Treatment (SAPT) Block Grant administered by SAMHSA.